Mirandadaa/mica-gd300/lectures/proj-loop.md

 # Project 1: Loop

 An animated loop is a short animation segement that runs continuously and is repeated endlessly.
 Some loops have beginnings and endings.
 Other loops do not.
-You can enter a loop at any point and leave anytime without missing anything.
-An endless musical loop is what makes people dancing.
-When you watch an animation loop, you lose the sense of time --- you can keep watching the same animation over and over again.
-[The Möbius strip](https://en.wikipedia.org/wiki/Möbius_strip) is non-orientable.
+There may be multiple visual elements animated.
+As many loops contain many smaller or secondary animation, it provides an opportunity for unique storytelling.
+Typically, animation is considered linear.
+You start playing and watch until the end and the story unfolds over time.
+You, as a viewer, are directed to watch animation in a particular order of shots or scenes that a director has set in advance.
+But in a loop, multiple stories can be played at the same time.
+It is up to you to decide where to start and where to go next.
+The movement of your eyes will determine how you will experience the story, which may be different every time.

 For the first project, you will create an animation loop.